candicodeit/personal-goals/2018/12-december.md

 _#me_
-- [ ] Start goal planning 2019
+- [ ] Review goal planning methods and plan for 2019

 _#family/friends_
 - [ ] Prep for Husband's Birthday
 - [ ] Prep for Dad's Birthday
-- [ ] Prep for In-laws for Christmas
 - [ ] Figure out gifts for the list remainder

 _#world_